Greenwich Nautical Walk:

 The Cutty Sark is a clipper ship.
 Built in 1869, she served as a merchant vessel (the last clipper to be built for that purpose).
 It has been in dry dock since 1954.

-Walk past Cutty Sark, along Greenwich Church Street and turn left down Turnpin Lane into Greenwich Market
+Walk along the Church Street and go left into the Market

 |